Heysel Plateau: Potential European Quarter

 The Heysel Project was a potential European Union (EU) "quarter" development in the Heysel.
 As part of that project, the area surrounding the Atomium would have become, on the long term, a location for some of the European Commission's buildings, according to a draft project developed by the City of Brussels.

 The City of Brussels had previously decided to allocate this area to "infrastructures dedicated to the international vocation of Brussels" and planned to erect a convention centre of "international dimensions" with a capacity of 3,500 seats and an "important commercial centre."
 In January 2009, the Commission's then-spokeswoman Valerie Rampi confirmed that the EU executive was considering several proposals for a new location, with some 100,000 m² of office space.
 On 15 September 2008, a draft entitled "Application file for the Heysel plain to host a new European quarter" was issued.

 According to the draft project, the Heysel was to host a new branch of the European School, where EU officials educate their children in their native tongues.
 This was made true in 2012 with the European School, Brussels IV's move from Forest to its purpose built campus on the plateau.
 The area lies on a direct subway line connecting it to Brussels' current European Quarter.
 The existing parking facilities, the biggest in Belgium, were also presented as a plus, as well as the planned new residential area and the proximity of parks and leisure facilities.
-The European Quarter would have remained the centre of the Commission's activities, but the body was also looking for "additional poles outside" this central area, in order to exert a downward pressure on real estate prices, according to Siim Kallas, the EU's then-Commissioner for Administrative Affairs.
+The European Quarter would have remained the centre of the Commission's activities, but the body was also looking for "additional poles outside" this central area, in order to exert a downward pressure on property prices, according to Siim Kallas, the EU's then-Commissioner for Administrative Affairs.

-Neo Project
+NEO project

-In 2009, a new project called Neo was launched to renovate the Heysel.
+In 2009, a new project called NEO was launched to renovate the Heysel.
 This new plan provides for the construction of 590 housing units, a new shopping centre called Mall of Europe and a new amusement park, as well as a new sports park.
 The total cost is estimated at €1 billion.
 The town planning permit was issued and the project is scheduled for completion by 2030.
 On 16 October 2020, the then-mayor of the City of Brussels, Philippe Close, announced the definitive abandonment of part of the project, in particular the Congress Centre, but part of it, such as the mall, will remain.